Is 8fit Pro worth it?

-If you’re looking for workout apps, there are all sorts you should look at.
-Alo Moves, FiiT, Mighty Health, P.volve, The Sculpt Society… the list goes on (and on).
+If you’re looking for workout apps, there are all sorts you could look at.
+Alo Moves, FiiT, Gymondo, P.volve, The Sculpt Society… the list goes on (and on).

 To try and make things as comparable as possible, the 3 apps below are most similar to 8fit’s value proposition.

 Although we would tend to favour 8fit’s branding and body positivity… Beachbody, who really adopt the complete opposite branding, ultimately do deliver results for users.